Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 In this post, we'll introduce a straightforward and efficient method of calling C++ library functions from Numba compiled functions that circumvents the name-mangling problem.
-The method is based on determining the addresses of C++ library functions at runtime that together with functions signatures can be used to set up an highly efficient calling sequence.
+The method is based on determining the addresses of C++ library functions at runtime which together with functions signatures can be used to set up an highly efficient calling sequence.
 This method will require creating a small C/C++ wrapper library that contains ``export "C"``-attributed